 What is a pitch email?

-It is a personalized letter that contains brief information about a brand, good, or service to catch the audience’s attention and encourage them to do something.
+A pitch email is a personalized letter that contains brief information about a brand, good or service to catch the audience’s attention and encourage them to do something.